manuelbieh/react-book/advanced-concepts/higher-order-components.md

 `{...this.props}`can be used to pass the remaining props to the child component using Spread Syntax from ES2015+.

 {% hint style="info" %}
-**Higher Order Components** are a great way to „centralize“ logic and structure applications better.
-Logic can be easily extracted from Layout components and would further complicate such components.
+**Higher Order Components** are a great way to "centralize" logic and structure applications better.
+Logic can be easily extracted from layout components which would further complicate such components.
 Even though they have been a fairly new concept in React, the concept itself is a very old one.

 **Higher Order Components** are still widely used and there's nothing controversial about their usage.
-However, newer concepts to achieve same or similar objects objectives have been introduced of which many increase readability.
-Two of these are **Functions as a Child** and the newer **Context API**, which has been introduced in React in Version 16.3.0.
+However, newer concepts to achieve the same or similar objectives have been introduced, of which many increase readability.
+Two of these are **Functions as a Child** and the newer **Context API** — which has been introduced in React in Version 16.3.0.
 Both of these will be explained in the next two chapters.
 {% endhint %}